-Are you considering a career as an English Professor?
+Are you considering a career as an English professor?
 If so, this is the place to be.
-This guide is packed with information and resources for aspiring English Professors.
-Keep reading to learn about educational requirements for the job, what it pays and more.
+This guide includes career information and resources for aspiring English professors.

 What does an English Professor Do?